baldurk/renderdoc/docs/window/settings_window.rst

   | :guilabel:`Android SDK root path` Default: ``Empty``

 RenderDoc requires some android tools from the android SDK to be able to function.
-In most cases it's able to locate the tools automatically without any configuration needed, but if not this option allows you to manually locate the JDK root.
+In most cases it's able to locate the tools automatically without any configuration needed, but if not this option allows you to manually locate the SDK root.

 By default it will try to auto-locate those tools by looking in different environment variables like ``ANDROID_HOME`` and ``ANDROID_SDK``, or else searching the default executable path.
 If it fails completely it will try to use the tools bundled with RenderDoc's installation.